John Fulton (instrument maker): Life

-Orrerys
+Orreries

-Astronomy held a particular fascination for him, so much so that he was prompted to construct, in his spare time in the years between 1823 and 1833, three working models of the solar system, known as orrerys.
+Astronomy held a particular fascination for him, so much so that he was prompted to construct, in his spare time in the years between 1823 and 1833, three working models of the Solar System, known as orreries.
 The third of these is now on display in Glasgow's Kelvingrove Art Gallery and Museum: it was the most intricate and took him four years to finish.
 It measured 1000mm x 3000mm x 3000mm.
 Entirely his own work, it has 175 wheels and more than 200 moving parts and is acknowledged to be one of the best in the world.
 The Society of Arts, who awarded him a silver medal, calculated that his third orrery was the most perfect built up to that time.

 Fulton took the orrery on a tour of the United Kingdom.
 Such was the public interest that in 1869 a group of Glasgow businessmen led by William Walker bought the orrery for the city.
 It was brought up from London and then toured around Glasgow schools and museums until the 1930s when it found a more permanent home in the Old Glasgow Museum.

-A local story relates that Fulton 'borrowed' his grandmother’s candlesticks and melted them down to provide the brass for his first orrery model.
+A local story relates that Fulton 'borrowed' his grandmother's candlesticks and melted them down to provide the brass for his first orrery model.

 John Fulton Memorial Hall

-This is the public meeting hall for Fenwick, maintained by East Ayrshire Council.
+This is the public meeting hall for Fenwick, maintained by East Ayrshire Council, and is operated by local community organisation Fenwick Community Initiatives.

 It was previously the Guthrie Memorial Free Church of 1844, and following a worldwide fund raising campaign sufficient funds had been raised by 1919 and the hall was opened in 1920.
 The hall is a Category C listed building.